evmos/evmos/docs/users/governance/best_practices.md

    - your plan to fix the problem or deliver value
    - the beneficiaries of this plan (ie. who will your plan impact and how?)
-     - follow the "as a user" template ie. write a short user story about the problem you are trying to solve and how users will interact with what you're proposing to deliver (eg. benefits and functionality from a user’s perspective)
+     - follow the "as a user" template ie. write a short user story about the problem you are trying to solve and how users will interact with what you're proposing to deliver (e.g. benefits and functionality from a user’s perspective)
      - voters should understand the value of what you're providing in a simple way
    - your reasons for selecting this plan
    - your motivation for delivering this solution/value